jmpsec/osctrl/docs/auth-providers.md

 ### Groups gate blocks login

-If `OIDC_REQUIRED_GROUPS` or the SAML equivalent is set, the user must belong to at least one of the listed groups.
+If `OIDC_REQUIRED_GROUPS` is set, the user must belong to at least one of the listed groups.
 Verify:
 - The IdP includes the groups claim/attribute in the token/assertion.
 - The group name matches exactly (case-sensitive).
 - For Auth0: a post-login Action is required to inject the `groups`